geopm/geopm/service/docs/source/geopmaccess.1.rst

                 configuration files
 -F, --force     Write access list without validating GEOPM Service support for
                 names
--h, --help      Print brief summary of the command line usage information, then
+-p, --least-privilege
-                exit
+                Remove access to any signal that has not been read since last restart of the geopm service (applies to controls that have not been written with -c) -h, --help      Print brief summary of the command line usage information, then exit
 -v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output,